Support & FAQ

-Can I drive with Rimgard mounted?
+Can I drive with Rimgard installed?
 Do I have to lock Rimgard every time I park my car?

-Yes, Rimgard is to be mounted and locked into place, after which the car is to be used as normal.
+Yes.
+Rimgard is to be installed and locked into place, after which the car is to be used as normal.

-You only have to lock your Rimgards once, when you mount, and then you unlock them whenever you want to remove the wheels from your car.
+You only have to lock your Rimgard once, when you install them, and then you unlock them whenever you want to remove the wheels from your car.

-How long does it take to mount Rimgard?
+How long does it take to install Rimgard?

 It takes about 30-60 seconds per wheel.

 Can I install the Rimgards myself?

-Yes, your Rimgard comes with the tools needed in order for you to mount the Rimgard onto your car.
-It is simple.
+Yes, your Rimgard comes with the tools needed in order for you to install the Rimgard on your car.
+It's simple.
 Another option is to turn to a certified retailer for help.
-You can watch how to mount your Rimgards here.
+You can watch how to install your Rimgards here.

 Does Rimgard fit my car?

 At the Rimgard shop, you can check what car brands and models for which we currently produce Rimgard.
-First, choose your car brand, and then you'll find details about model compatibility in the product descriptions.
-We are constantly expanding our range of products, so if you can’t find your particular model or brand, please let us know by expressing your interest here.
-We will do what we can to find a solution for your particular brand/model.
-Our long-term goal is to be able to help all car owners to keep their wheels.
+First, choose your car make, and then you'll find details about model compatibility in the product descriptions.
+We are constantly expanding our range of products, so if you can’t find your particular model or make, please let us know by expressing your interest here.
+We will do what we can to find a solution for your particular make/model.
+Our long-term goal is to be able to help all car owners keep their wheels.

 I can't find a version of Rimgard that fits my car, what do I do?

 We are constantly working to expand our range of wheel locks.
-If we don’t have a version for your particular car yet, please let us know by filling in this form stating what car make and model you have, what year it was made, and whether or not you are using original rims.
+If we don’t have a lock for your particular car yet, please let us know by filling out this form stating what car make and model you have, what year it was made, and whether or not you are using original rims.
 We will contact you as soon as we have a lock that is compatible with your car.